 Articles Posted in Bed Sores

-At Southern California Nursing Home Law Group, we have years of experience handling a wide range of nursing home and assisted living neglect cases.
+At California Nursing Home Law Group, we have years of experience handling a wide range of nursing home and assisted living neglect cases.
 We have seen the devastating effects that negligence can have on some of the most vulnerable members of society—those entrusted to nursing homes for care and safety.

 While nursing home neglect can take many forms, there are five specific types of cases that we most commonly encounter.
 These include bed sore cases, falls with injuries, failure to take action after an obvious change in health condition, wandering away from the facility, and physical assault.
 Below is a breakdown of each type of case and the troubling signs associated with nursing home neglect.